 In particular, it determines the quantity of a particular good or service that is offered by the producers taking into account its price.
 Usually the relationship between this quantity and the price variable will be direct or positive, contrary to the Law.

 This is because producers demand at least a certain price to offer a certain quantity of goods.
-The more prices there are and the more compensation you receive, the more obviously a quantity of product will be willing to offer.
+The more prices there are and the more compensation you receive, the more quantity of product will be willing to offer.
 In other words, you will find greater incentives to offer your products or services in the market.

 Law of Supply Example

-As an example, we assume a producer of wood that produces tables, for a certain technological level, the amount offered will depend on the selling price, the wages of the workers or the price of the wood.
+Suppose, a producer of wood that produces tables, for a certain technological level, the amount offered will depend on the selling price, the wages of the workers or the price of the wood.
 To simplify, we ignore the price of other factors like glue, screws, etc.

-The demand curve is the graphical representation of the relationship between quantity supplied and prices.
+The supply curve is the graphical representation of the relationship between quantity supplied and prices.
 It is a curve that shows the quantities of a good that a seller is willing to sell at different levels of alternative prices, assuming that all other determinants remain constant.

-It has a positive slope, due to the direct relationship between prices and quantities offered
+It has a positive slope, due to the direct relationship between prices and quantities offered.

-Movements in the supply curve
+Movements in the Supply Curve

-Shifts in the supply curve
+Shifts in the Supply Curve